516-470-1961

 Fireplace Remodeling Nassau County NY | Creatively Done Homes

 A fireplace wall is the most visible surface in your home.
-When it’s wrong — a poorly proportioned mantel, builder-grade surround, flat drywall with nothing flanking it — it pulls down every room it’s in.
-Creatively Done Homes Improvements Inc. has been designing, fabricating, and installing custom fireplace millwork across Nassau County and the Oyster Bay area since 1986.
+When it’s wrong — a poorly proportioned mantel, a builder-grade surround, flat drywall with nothing flanking it — it pulls down every room it’s in.
+Creatively Done Homes Improvements Inc. designs, fabricates, and installs custom fireplace millwork across Nassau County.
+40+ years of hands-on experience.
+In business since 1986.
 This is the level of detail and planning that turns a basic fireplace into a finished focal point.

-Custom fireplace surround and millwork in Woodbury, Nassau County — designed, fabricated, and installed by Kevin and Matthew.
+Custom fireplace surround and millwork in Woodbury, Nassau County — designed, fabricated, and installed by Kevin, Matthew, and team.

 From a Blank Wall to a Room-Defining Built-In — Locust Valley